flairNLP/flair/resources/docs/TUTORIAL_14_MODEL_INFERENCE_SPEEDUP_NEBULLVM.md

             ignored during the OptimizerStep.
 Default: None.

 You can find more details in the official nebullvm [documentation](https://nebuly.gitbook.io/nebuly/nebulgym/get-started) and on the [github page](https://github.com/nebuly-ai/nebullvm).

+**KNOWN ISSUES:**
+- Nebullvm optimization is not compatible for now with Pytorch versions 12.0 and 12.1 due to a Pytorch bug in the function that allows to export a model to onnx.
+If you get an error similar to `RuntimeError: r INTERNAL ASSERT FAILED at "../aten/src/ATen/core/jit_type_base.h":545, please report a bug to PyTorch`, please try using Pytorch 1.11.

 After the optimization, the usage for predictions is the same as before:
 ```python